dotnet/iot/src/devices/Qmc5883l/README.md

     sensor.RollPointer = RollPointer.Disable;

     // Updates the sensors mode with our previously set properties.
-    // Make sure that is has been called at least once before starting to read any data. sensor.SetMode();
+    // Make sure that it has been called at least once before starting to read any data. sensor.SetMode();
     while (true)
     {